 Microsoft has had an interesting history with creating versions of Windows Server that might fit into different verticals.
-You might recall the horrible Windows Small Business Server version for an example of how you can’t just slap a bunch of product together and make a good product.
-What microsoft tends to do is create limits on products that can do more, instead of taking limited products and giving them more options.
-No where is this more evident than Windows Server 2012 Foundation edition.
+You might recall the horrible Windows Small Business Server version for an example of how you can’t just slap a bunch of products together and make a good product.
+What Microsoft tends to do is create limits on products that can do more, instead of taking limited products and giving them more options.
+Nowhere is this more evident than Windows Server 2012 Foundation edition.
 Read on to see why you might not want to implement this version.

 For a Foundation Server that is determined to be non-compliant, you’ll get one of these two error messages:

 “The server does not comply with the End User License Agreement (EULA) because it belongs to a domain that contains more than 15 user accounts.”

 “The server does not comply with the End User License Agreement (EULA) because it has more than 15 local user accounts.”

 These errors will continue on an endless loop in approximately 15 minute intervals and appear not to be enforced in any specific manner.
 What I have noticed (in testing) is that, in other cases, the server will intermittently have difficulty checking the license compliance.
 In this case, it will force the server (or domain services) to shut down.
 My sense is that this problem connecting is rather conveniently built into the process over time.

 If your thinking of Windows Server 2012 Essentials as an option, don’t bother.
 This operating system is also user-limited but to 25 users.
 Great for an office that might have a simple file server, but once you add any sort of service (and service accounts), you’ll reach 25 accounts fast.
 While there is a better transition point, you will still have to buy another copy of Windows Server to get there.